-- 1) Both AU and SH tests fail to reject alternative topologies in which either Tetrapus, or the clade of pollinators associated with subgenus Synoecia and subsection Frustescentiae (corresponding to Group 4 in Cruaud et al., 2010), is constrained to be the sister group to all other Agaonidae (Table S2).
-Furthermore, AU and SH tests also fail to reject alternative positions of Tetrapus using two previously published datasets (Lopez-Vaamonde et al., 2009; Cruaud et al., 2010) that recover Tetrapus as sister to all other Agaonidae (Table S2). - 2) Tetrapus is recovered nested within the Agaonidae in all the analyses conducted to assess the impact of missing data on the accuracy of our phylogeny.
-AU and SH tests showed that phylogenetic trees pruned of incompletely sequenced taxa and trees built only on gene fragments for which at least 60% of the taxa were available, were not signifiantly different from the original trees including all available data (Fig S2B&C, Table S2).
-Therefore, our analyses show that missing data are not responsible for the position of the genus Tetrapus. - 3) Examination of branch lengths (mtDNA, nuDNA and combined trees, Figs. S1, S3) indicates considerable variation in rates of molecular evolution among agaonid lineages This result is confirmed by the Bayesian relative rate (BRR) tests (Figs S4, S5) and the BEAST outputs (95% credible interval for the coefficient of variation of rates is not abutting against zero for each partition and covariance values span zero).
-Furthermore, a long branch leading to Tetrapus, is visible in both the nuDNA tree (Fig S3b) and ML and Bayesian combined trees (Fig S1).
-BRR tests and branch-specific rates inferred by BEAST reveal a lineagespecific increase in nucleotide substitution rates on this branch, and this is also the case for the branch leading to the outgroups (Fig. S4).
+- (1) Both AU and SH tests fail to reject alternative topologies in which either Tetrapus, or the clade of pollinators associated with subgenus Synoecia and subsection Frustescentiae (corresponding to Group 4 in Cruaud et al. 2010), is constrained to be the sister group to all other Agaonidae (Supplementary Table S2).
+Furthermore, AU and SH tests also fail to reject alternative positions of Tetrapus using 2 previously published data sets (Lopez-Vaamonde et al. 2009; Cruaud et al. 2010) that recover Tetrapus as sister to all other Agaonidae (Supplementary Table S2). - (2) Tetrapus is recovered nested within the Agaonidae in all the analyses conducted to assess the impact of missing data on the accuracy of our phylogeny.
+AU and SH tests showed that phylogenetic trees pruned of incompletely sequenced taxa and trees built only on gene fragments for which at least 60% of the taxa were available, were not significantly different from the original trees including all available data (Supplementary Fig. S2B,C and Supplementary Table S2).
+Therefore, our analyses show that missing data are not responsible for the position of the genus Tetrapus.

-- 4) RY-coding of first and third mtDNA codon positions does not result in significant topological changes, but increases support for Tetrapus nested within the Agaonidae (Fig S2D&E, Table S2). - 5) Unrooted and rooted topologies appeared congruent (Fig S2J), showing that rooting does not alter the ingroup topology.
-Furthermore, the unrooted topologies from Lopez-Vaamonde et al. (2009) and Cruaud et al. (2010) do not show conflicts with the topology presented here (Fig S7b&c). - 6) Parsimony analysis of the combined dataset recovers Tetrapus as sister to the remaining Agaonidae (BP=64) (Fig S6).
+- (3) Examination of branch lengths (mtDNA, nuDNA, and combined trees, Supplementary Figs. S1 and S3) indicates considerable variation in rates of molecular evolution among agaonid lineages This result is confirmed by the BRR tests (Supplementary Figs. S4 and S5) and the BEAST outputs (95% credible interval for the coefficient of variation of rates is not abutting against zero for each partition and covariance values span zero).
+Furthermore, a long branch leading to Tetrapus, is visible in both the nuDNA tree (Supplementary Fig. S3b) and ML and Bayesian combined trees (Supplementary Fig. S1).
+BRR tests and branch-specific rates inferred by BEAST reveal a lineage-specific increase in nucleotide substitution rates on this branch, and this is also the case for the branch leading to the outgroups (Supplementary Fig. S4). - (4) RY-coding of first and third mtDNA codon positions does not result in significant topological changes, but increases support for Tetrapus nested within the Agaonidae (Supplementary Fig. S2D,E and Supplementary Table S2). - (5) Unrooted and rooted topologies appeared congruent (Supplementary Fig. S2J), showing that rooting does not alter the ingroup topology.
+Furthermore, the unrooted topologies from Lopez-Vaamonde et al. (2009) and Cruaud et al. (2010) do not show conflicts with the topology presented here (Supplementary Fig. S7b,c). - (6) Parsimony analysis of the combined data set recovers Tetrapus as sister to the remaining Agaonidae (BP = 64) (Supplementary Fig. S6).

 We conclude that neither our study nor previous ones have a strong basis for inferring which group is sister to all other agaonids.
 Accordingly, the placement of Tetrapus remains unresolved.
-However, we suggest that the repeated recovery of Tetrapus as sister to all other agaonids in previous studies may be due to long branch attraction to the outgroups and we await further studies.
+However, we suggest that the repeated recovery of Tetrapus as sister to all other agaonids in previous studies may be due to LBA to the outgroups and we await further studies.